cea-hpc/modules/doc/source/module.rst

  it declares a conflict with.
 These loaded modulefiles and conflicting modulefile names are separated by the ampersand character.

- This environment variable is intended for **module** command internal use to get knowledge of the conflicts declared by the loaded *modulefiles* in order to keep environment consistent when a conflicting module is asked for load afterward.
+ This environment variable is intended for :command:`module` command internal use to get knowledge of the conflicts declared by the loaded *modulefiles* in order to keep environment consistent when a conflicting module is asked for load afterward.